trustsoothe/vault/README.md

   command: `npm install yarn@1.22.19`.
 - Install all the dependencies running `yarn install` or `yarn`.

+## Build

+- To build the extension for `Chromium` based browsers, run `yarn build:chrome`.
+- To build the extension for `Firefox` browser, run `yarn build:firefox`.

+The result of the build will be located at `apps/nodejs/extension/dist`.

 ## Apps and Packages

 This monorepo includes the following packages/apps: